-Each tenant can then be further subdivided and organized into Folders.
+Each tenant in your organization can be further subdivided and organized into Folders.
 You can create as many classic or modern folders as needed to accomplish your desired structure.
-Each type of folder has different features and capabilities, enabling you to use the appropriate type for the way in which you want to manage the administration and sharing of automations across your organization.
+Each type of folder has various features and capabilities, enabling you to use the appropriate type for managing the administration and sharing of automations across your organization.

-Tenants are designed for the purpose of complete isolation of all Orchestrator entities (i.e. Robots, Assets, Queues, Users, etc.) between these segregated instances of your deployment, all without having to maintain multiple Orchestrators.
-Some examples where separating your Orchestrator into tenants are:
+Tenants are designed for the purpose of complete isolation of all Orchestrator entities (i.e., Robots, Assets, Queues, etc.) between these segregated instances of your deployment, all without having to maintain multiple Orchestrators.
+Some examples of separating your Orchestrator into tenants:

-- A tenant for each regional or international office of your enterprise, as users from each region have automations specific for the applicable laws and procedures of that region (e.g. HR processes in USA vs. Europe or Japan).
+- A tenant for each regional or international office of your enterprise, as users from each region have automations specific for the applicable laws and procedures of that region (e.g., HR processes in the USA vs. Europe or Japan).